We play a leading role in a collaboration to create the world’s first culturally competent robots to assist with the care of older people.

 Professor Richard Bayford is Director of Biophysics at the Middlesex University Centre for Investigative Oncology, head of the Biophysics/Engineering group, and Professor of Bio-modelling and Informatics.
 His expertise is biomedical imaging, bio-modelling, nanotechnology, deep brain stimulation, biosensors, instrumentation.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme 2014-2018 under grant agreement No 668259.
+This project received funding from the European Union’s Horizon 2020 research and innovation programme 2014-2018 under grant agreement No 668259.

 Our research into user-centred innovation is investigating smart technologies that facilitate everyday activities, especially for people who need extra support.